composewell/streamly/README.md

 Isn't that magical?
 What's going on here?
-Streamly does not introduce any new abstractions, it just uses the standard abstractions like `Semigroup` or `Monoid` to combine monadic streams concurrently, the same way lists combine a sequence of pure values non-concurrently.
+Streamly does not introduce any new abstractions, it just uses the standard abstractions like `Semigroup` or `Monoid` to combine monadic streams concurrently, the way lists combine a sequence of pure values non-concurrently.
 Therefore, the `foldMap` in the code above turns into a concurrent monoidal composition of a stream of `readdir` computations.